 OPG monitors actions being undertaken by various levels of government with respect to GHG emission levels and support for a low-carbon economy.
-In support of efforts to mitigate climate change, the Company continues to evaluate and implement plans to increase the generation capacity of its hydroelectric fleet where economical, invest in other low-carbon technologies including nuclear innovation and energy storage and take a leadership role in the electrification of Ontario's transportation sector.
+In support of efforts to mitigate climate change, the Company continues to evaluate and implement plans to increase the generation capacity of its hydroelectric fleet where economical, and invest in other low-carbon technologies including nuclear innovation, energy storage and transport electrification.
 OPG is also proactively taking steps to ensure resiliency of its assets and minimize risks related to climate change and severe weather events.
+For further details refer to the section, Environmental, Social, Governance and Sustainability in the MD&A.